Prof. Dr. Julio Vera González

 Specific regulation of protein degradation by the ubiquitin-proteasome system plays important roles in myelination, remyelination and neurodegenerative diseases.
 I want to analyse the functions of the deubiquitinase Otud7b in oligodendrocytes in vitro and in vivo in an oligodendrocyte-specific Otud7b knockout mouse model and identify functional targets of Otud7b in oligodendrocytes to deepen the understanding of posttranscriptional regulatory events during OL differentiation and CNS myelination.

-• Mechanisms controlling functionality and persistence of CD19.CAR T-cells (M5-IZFK-D043)
+• M5-IZFK-D043: Mechanisms controlling functionality and persistence of CD19.CAR T-cells

 (FAU Funds)